ArtemLeo/ArtemLeo/README.md

 [![Instagram](https://img.shields.io/badge/-Instagram-E4405F?style=flat&logo=instagram&logoColor=white)](https://www.instagram.com/artem_leo_andriushchenko/)

 ▪️ I am a goal-oriented software engineer specializing in Python.
 I have experience working in both a small startup environment and a mid-sized company with up to 100 employees.<br>
-▪️During this time, I have completed several projects that highlight my expertise in Python, object-oriented programming (OOP), Flask, FastAPI, Django REST, business analysis, dashboard development, and the use of relational databases.<br>
+▪️ During this time, I have completed several projects that highlight my expertise in Python, object-oriented programming (OOP), Flask, FastAPI, Django REST, business analysis, dashboard development, and the use of relational databases.<br>
-▪️My GitHub also showcases projects in data analytics and machine learning.
-Over the past two years, I have developed the ability to adapt to challenges and significantly enhanced my time management skills.<br><br>
+▪️ My GitHub also showcases projects in data analytics and machine learning.
+Over the past two years, I have developed the ability to adapt to challenges and significantly enhanced my time management skills.<br>

 <p align="center">
  <img width="600" src="assets/github-snake.svg" alt="snake"/>